Membership Reports - Tips

 - If your members have more than one membership, one active and one expired, then be careful when writing reports that show members who were new/joined.
 They will have two join/membership start dates.
 To exclude people who may have a past/expired membership, use the Member Since field on the MemberView table.
 This field records the very first time someone became a member.
 That way, if they have an expired membership and they join again, they will not be counted on your report as a new member.
 [Hint: the default Membership: New Members by Month - Mailing List Report already has this criteria added]

-- If your members have more than one membership, one active and one expired, then be careful writing reports that show memberships that have expired or will be expiring (using Membership End Date) because it will pull the inactive/old membership even if they have a current membership.
+- If your members have more than one membership, one active and one expired, then be careful writing reports that show memberships that have expired (using Membership End Date) because it will pull the inactive/old membership even if they have a current membership.
 To exclude people who are currently active members even if they have an expired membership add a criteria for “Contact Type is not [or is not equal to] Member” to the report (to exclude those who are current members) and use the Max/Min filter option on the MemberView End Date field (this tells the report to only look at/consider the most recent membership end date).
 This can only be done in advanced reports; it cannot be done in an Advanced Search or Express View reports.
 If you are trying to find a list of people who will be expiring in the future, this is much more difficult because you cannot use the contact type does not equal Member criteria as people who will be expiring have not yet expired/become an ex-member.
 Use the Max/Min filter option and/or Last Node field but be aware that if any of your contacts have more than one membership record they will still be pulled into this report even if they have already renewed one of their memberships (they will be pulled in if the other membership meets the criteria) [Hint: the default report Membership: Expiring Members by Month already has these filters in place/works this way but be sure to read the report description to understand the report's limitations]

 - The Membership Enrollment Type field (in advanced search and reporting) contains the values for things like Joined, Renewed, Upgraded, Downgraded, etc. The Membership Status field contains values for things like Cancelled, Expired, Lapsed, and Active.